evanmp742/C.A.T.H.I.-OriginalCode/README.md

 The instruction and code will be here very soon!

-Thanks, and as always, keep making!!!
+Thanks, and as always, happy making!!!

 ~ Evan Poole